Here you will be able to find the 'Upload Book' button:

 ISBN: Select "Yes" to enter your ISBN.
 If you don’t have an ISBN for the ebook format, don't worry: we’ll automatically assign an identifier to your book.
 Read more about ISBN here.

 Categories: Select up to three categories for your book.
 You can enter your BISAC code or select from the list.
 You can also just start typing the category you would like to use and it will come up.
-Your book will display in the stores within the category you chose.
-The more specific you are, the more likely it is that your possible readers find your book.
+Your book will display in the stores within the category you choose.
+The more specific you are, the more likely it is that your potential readers find your book.

-Here's the place to mark if your book contains adult content, select your target audience (if applicable), and enter your keywords (up to 7).
+Here's the place also to mark if your book contains adult content, select your target audience (if applicable), and enter your keywords (up to 7).

 Simply enter the price you'd like your readers to buy your books for.
 You have to give a price in your main currency; additionally, you can enter your price in most currencies our stores work with.

 If you own copyrights, select "I wrote this book" if you wrote the book, or "I have secured rights from the copyright holder", if you are the publisher of this book, or if you are helping your friend upload their book to PublishDrive.
 We don’t ask for any documentation (unless we see something fishy) but would like to know whether your book is in the public domain, you wrote it or you are the publisher.
 Please note that as of 2018, PublishDrive does not accept public domain books for distribution.

 If you own your copyrights, select "Yes" for worldwide rights.
 If you are a publisher, you can check your contract for enabled territories.